themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 **Pain Management:**

+Since severe and chronic pain are often symptoms of endometriosis, it's important to find methods of mitigating and coping.

-Pain management can include any method of therapy including medical, coping, andpain medications, over the counter and pharmaceuticals
+Pain management can include any method of therapy including medical, coping, and pain medications, over the counter and pharmaceuticals

 ## Finding a Specialist: